John Gallagher (cartoonist): Early life

 John Joseph Gallagher was born January 24, 1926, in Englewood, New Jersey.
 His parents were George and Gertrude Gallagher.
 He was the eldest of three children.
-One brother was Gerald, who became an attorney and the other was George “Gately” Gallagher who created the popular comic strip, Heathcliff.
+One brother was Gerald, who became an attorney and the other was George “Gately” Gallagher who created the comic strip Heathcliff.

 Gallagher’s father, renowned for his sense of humor, was a longshoreman who had always wished to be a cartoonist.
 He and his wife encouraged John’s and George’s artwork.
 John Gallagher began drawing Mickey Mouse and Popeye at the age of three.
 After John and George became professional cartoonists, their father clipped hundreds of cartoons from magazines and glued them in spiral bound notebooks for their reference.

 John grew up in Bergenfield, New Jersey and graduated from Bergenfield High School in 1944.
 He drew cartoons for “The B Hive”, the school newspaper, as well as the school yearbook, “Crossroads.”
 After he graduated high school, John went into the Navy.
 He served as a Signalman aboard a destroyer escort which was en route to invade Japan when the war ended.

 John attended Syracuse University School of Art on the G.I.
 Bill.
 While attending Syracuse, he did illustrations and cartoons for “The Syracusan” the university magazine.
 It was there he met cartoonist Brad (Marmaduke) Anderson, who became his lifelong friend.
 Anderson showed him how to put together cartoons for submission to magazines.
 After two years, John transferred to Pratt Institute, majoring in Illustration.